Learn how a solid structure, strategy and system can totally change physique

 Dinner: Indian curry / sausages & mash / veg noodles

-Where he was really going wrong was in between at work, where he continuously felt the need to eat chocolate and biscuits with a cup of tea.
-His energy was inconsistent, and his normal meals weren’t structured in a way to avoid the snacking that many can fall into the trap of, especially when your hunger signals aren’t normalised in a sleep deprived state.
+The real problem was the snacking in between meals.
+He continuously felt the need to eat chocolate and biscuits with a cup of tea.
+His energy was inconsistent, and his normal meals weren’t structured in a way to resist the lure of snacking, an easy trap to fall into, especially since your hunger signals aren’t normalised when you are sleep deprived.